SeRodrigalvarez/Dormakaba-Code-Challenge/README.md

 ## Description

 This project is my Dormakaba Conding Challenge.
 The app uses Java 21, Spring Boot 3.3 and Gradle.
-SOLID principles, Hexagonal Architecture and DDD has been applied.
+SOLID principles, Hexagonal Architecture and DDD have been applied.
 Conventional/Standarized commit messages have been used.

 ## Running the app